nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Adding a session while the session list is empty, or the session does not exist in the session list.

     1. Test case: `add session Tutorial1`<br>
        Expected: New session is added into the list.
-Details of the added task shown in the log box.
+Details of the added session shown in the log box.

     1. Other incorrect `add session` commands to try: `add`, `add session` (where the session name is empty)<br>
        Expected: No session is added.
 Error details shown in the log box.